wireless287/ORCS/README.md

 ORCS
     This code base is for a Java application.
-It is capable of running on anymachine use JRE 1.7+.
+It is capable of running on any machine use JRE 1.7+.

 Setup:
 The code can be built and simulated by following the below instructions: